atreyasha/spp-explainability/docs/develop.md

     **DEADLINE:** *\<2021-01-01 Fri\>*

-    1. Quick changes
+    1. Medium-impact changes

-        1.  **TODO** think of robust and modular way of doing this because re-training could occur for single and grid-training scenarios and we would have to make sense of all of these factors -\> ideal solution should use single train re-training and build it directly onto grid training -\> maybe include a continue training flag directly inside -\> perhaps add some exit hooks with exit codes to signal what happened during training

-        2.  **TODO** improve code quality with continue training workflow

-            1.  use cpu device to load model first on cpu before sending to gpu

-            2.  use train arg parser to read/overwrite arguments

-            3.  optimizer and scheduler state dictionaries would need to passed on via optional argument to train, maybe model can be initialized inside train function instead of in main

-            4.  read epoch information so training/tensorboard-logging
-                can be done correctly -\> if epochs are still remaining, train until they are finished otherwise train for another set of specified epochs

-            5.  settle issue of whether to use epoch index or count while saving information -\> re-think and make implementation consistent most importantly
+        1.  settle issue of whether to use epoch index or count while saving information -\> re-think and make implementation consistent most importantly

-            6.  test if training can be continued seamlessly with information stored in checkpoint

-            7.  modernize torch gradient clipping function if relevant
+        2.  modernize torch gradient clipping function if relevant

-            8.  use different workflow when loading from model since embeddings would not need to be read -\> perhaps need to initialize embeddings with correct dimension and then update them later on

-            9.  think of effective workflow to load back random states, check if last and best checkpoints have the same random states -\> test if the same training procedure is indeed returned

-            10. think more about where model loading should happen since this would determine how other things go -\> maybe make this into a function so this can be re-used in tests script

-            11. add one tensorboard event log for each re-train iteration, so it is clear how many re-train runs there were

-            12. if re-training, rename each training config with an index so it is clear which came first -\> or simply append to the same training config file with different indices

-            13. perhaps add workflow to know exactly when training was stopped or at which epoch -\> would be easy to tell in training log which would be written, or through tensorboard logs

-            14. check patience counter before training to ensure there is no problem with hacks

-    2. Medium-impact changes

-        1.  consider changing padding token to dedicated token instead of unknown -\> these are not included within soft_pattern processing due to construction of Batch class only considering length of input sequences
+        3.  consider changing padding token to dedicated token instead of unknown -\> these are not included within soft_pattern processing due to construction of Batch class only considering length of input sequences

-        2.  maybe padding the whole dataset might make more sense than doing this repeatedly within each Batch object
+        4.  maybe padding the whole dataset might make more sense than doing this repeatedly within each Batch object

             1.  combined model padding probably does not work well